 - On a cheese tray.
 Not only does it compliment brie (can you tell it’s a favorite of mine), but it would also pair well with cheddar.

 - On a lunchtime PB&J sandwich.
 (Tried & True!
 My Little Man has been enjoying these sandwiches for at least a month now!)

 - Use in cakes and tarts (new recipe on Friday!)

 - In a mocktail or cocktail – such as a Bloodhound Cocktail or an apple variation of this Moscow Mule.

 - Give as a hostess gift for fall/winter parties.

 - Be sure to scroll down and take a look under the recipe and check out the other #AppleWeek recipes that went live today.

 - Check out Imperial Sugar at the links above.

-- Finally, be sure to enter the #AppleWeek giveaway – for several great prizes – at the Rafflecopter below.
+- Finally, be sure to enter the #AppleWeek giveaway – for several great prizes – at the Rafflecopter below (edit: Rafflecopter was removed after the giveaway ended for improved reader experience).
 There are multiple ways to enter and multiple prizes (description of each prize is listed here) so be sure to throw your name in the ring!